CynicDog/Vertx-Kubernetes-Integration/README.md

 sudo route add -net 224.0.0.0/5 127.0.0.1
 ```

-### C. Port Forward the Service to Local Machine
+### 3. Port Forward the Service to Local Machine

 Run the command below in a separate terminal to forward the service port from the cluster to your local machine.
 ```bash
 cynicdog@cynicdogui-Mac ~ % kubectl port-forward service/frontend 8080:80
 ```

-### D. Test EventBus Communication from Pod to Pod with `/hello` Endpoint on the Frontend Service
+### 4. Test EventBus Communication from Pod to Pod with `/hello` Endpoint on the Frontend Service
 ```
 cynicdog@cynicdogui-Mac ~ % http :8080/hello name=="Vert.x Clustering"
 HTTP/1.1 200 OK